AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

    ![](assets/miniorange-tile.png)

+   *miniOrange connector tile*

-1. Click Connect to establish a new connection.
+1. Click **Connect** to establish a new connection.
 The  miniOrange  connector page appears.
 Enter the details of your account you want to map.

    ![](assets/establish-connection.png)

+   *Create a connection*

 1. If you want to import miniOrnage user directly as a Learning Manager internal user, use the **[!UICONTROL Import Internal Users]** option.

    ![](assets/import-users.png)

+   *Import internal users*

 1. In the mapping page, on  left   side  you can see Learning Manager's columns and on  right   side  you can see the  miniOrnage  columns.
 Select the appropriate column name that maps to the Learning Manager's column name.

    ![](assets/map-attributes.png)

+   *Map attributes*

 1. To view and edit data source, as an Administrator, click **[!UICONTROL Settings > Data Source]**.

    The established  miniOrange  source would be listed.
 If you require to edit the filter, click **[!UICONTROL Edit]**.

    ![](assets/data-source.png)

+   *View and edit a data source*

 1. You receive a notification upon completion of import.
 To view or edit the import log, click **[!UICONTROL Users > Import log.]**